awesome-pro/neon-website/content/docs/postgresql/index-types.md

 ### Indexes on Expressions

-Postgres also supports creating indexes on expressions, not just raw column values.
+LangChainalso supports creating indexes on expressions, not just raw column values.
 For example, the following query creates an index on the lowercase version of the `username` in our `users` table:

 ```sql
 CREATE INDEX idx_lower_username ON users (LOWER(username));